-I was born in the Dordogne Valley, a region of Southwest France steeped in prehistoric art, limestone cliffs, and contemplative beauty.
-I grew up surrounded by walnut groves, Romanesque churches, and the Cubist paintings of my grandmother, whose studio became my first school.
-That landscape—its ochre tilled earth, foggy hillsides, and unhurried rhythm—continues to anchor my creative practice.
-Even now, painting and writing far from home, I carry with me the belief that memory has texture, and that the soul of a place often hides in its silences.
+I was born in the Dordogne Valley of Southwest France, a region steeped in prehistoric cave art, limestone cliffs, and contemplative beauty.
+I grew up among walnut groves, Romanesque churches, and the Cubist paintings of my grandmother, whose art studio became my first school.
+That landscape—its ochre-tilled earth, fog-covered hills, and unhurried rhythm—continues to shape my creative process.
+Even now, while painting and writing far from home, I carry with me the belief that memory has texture and that the soul of a place often hides in its silences.

-Painting and writing are, for me, two sides of the same coin.
-They create in-between moments and open quiet spaces that give meaning to life.
-From my studio in Boston’s SoWa Art District, I work primarily in oil and cold wax, building layered compositions that evoke both topographies and inner states.
-I’m drawn to the liminal—those thresholds between light and shadow, figuration and abstraction, silence and expression.
+Painting and writing are, for me, two expressions of the same impulse.
+They create in-between moments—openings into stillness and meaning.
+From my studio in Boston’s SoWa Art District, I work primarily in oil and cold wax, creating layered abstract compositions that evoke both natural landscapes and inner states.
+I’m drawn to the liminal—thresholds between light and shadow, figuration and abstraction, silence and expression.
 Painting is my way of listening.

-My debut novella, Scent of a Truffle, is a love letter to the region where I grew up—an homage to black truffles, legacy, and the enduring beauty of a slower life.
-I hold a Ph.D. in French literature, with degrees from La Sorbonne and Boston University, and teach French at Wellesley College, where I share my passion for language, culture, and women’s voices across time.
+My debut novella, Scent of a Truffle, is a literary homage to the land that raised me—an intimate portrait of the black truffle region of France, shaped by legacy, slow living, and the sensory depth of tradition.
+I hold a Ph.D. in French literature, with degrees from La Sorbonne and Boston University, and teach at Wellesley College, where I share my passion for French culture, language, and women’s voices across centuries.

 GALLERY REPRESENTATION